 You can refer the complete set of AWS CLI for elastic beanstalk on this link.

 Note:- All the above commands are taken from different AWS CLI reference guides and put in one place over here.
 Please run the commands after due diligence as we won’t be responsible for any mistakes in executing the commands and it’s consequences.
-If you have any concern or query feel free to contact us.
+If you have any concern or query feel free to contact us or comment below.